 Satellite technology is advancing quickly, and LEO satellites are an exciting part of the mix.
 GCI will continue to work with every major provider of LEO satellite technology and will offer LEO connectivity to our customers when the constellations are operational, tested, and ready to provide consistent and continuous service at a reasonable cost.

-For 40 years, GCI has partnered with organizations small and large, to pursue their goals and overcome technological barriers to success.
+For more than 40 years, GCI has partnered with organizations small and large, to pursue their goals and overcome technological barriers to success.
 Get in touch to learn about the ways we can help your organization meet its objectives.